torvalds/linux/Documentation/teaching/labs/filesystems_part2.rst

 The inode is an essential component of a UNIX file system and, at the same time, an important component of VFS.
 An inode is a metadata (it has information about information).
 An inode uniquely identifies a file on disk and holds information about it (uid, gid, access rights, access times, pointers to data blocks, etc.).
-An important aspect is that an inode does not have information about the file name (it is retained by the associated ``dentry`` structure).
+An important aspect is that an inode does not have information about the file name (it is retained by the associated :c:type:`struct dentry` structure).

 The inode refers to a file on the disk.
 To refer an open file (associated with a file descriptor within a process), the :c:type:`struct file` structure is used.
 An inode can have any number of (zero or more) ``file`` structures associated (multiple processes can open the same file, or a process can open the same file several times).